asmprotocol/wordpress-sample-environment/README.md

-# WordPress sample Docker environment
+# WordPress and Rest api sample Docker environment

 ## install

  docker-compose up

-now you can find Wordpress at http://localhost:9000 .
+now you can find Wordpress at http://localhost:8080 and the Rest api at http://localhost:5000 .

-Install Wordpress and then push the plugin in the plugins folder.

 with docker-compose up you also update repos and composer